angelah9178/penny-saved/development/DEV-023-end-to-end-smoke-coverage.md

 | Backend process log    | Do not retain    | Retain bounded structured tail        | Apply DEV-021 redaction      |
 | Setup/cleanup manifest | Remove           | Retain secret-free summary only       | Never include password/token |

-DEV-023 remains incomplete until every commit gate passes, repeated runs are independent, cleanup is proven, and any unresolved smoke reliability issue is either fixed or carried into DEV-024 as an explicit release blocker.
+DEV-023's six commits and cleanup correction are complete.
+The master development tracker remains unchanged until this branch is merged and accepted on the default branch, as required by the roadmap contract.